elegasoft/cipher/README.md

-# A Vigenere Cipher Package for PHP
+# A Cipher Package for PHP

 [![Latest Version on Packagist](https://img.shields.io/packagist/v/elegasoft/cipher.svg?style=flat-square)](https://packagist.org/packages/elegasoft/cipher)
 [![Total Downloads](https://img.shields.io/packagist/dt/elegasoft/cipher.svg?style=flat-square)](https://packagist.org/packages/elegasoft/cipher)
 ![GitHub Actions](https://github.com/elegasoft/cipher/actions/workflows/main.yml/badge.svg)

-This is a Polyalphabetic Cipher which great for obfuscating plaint text from casual and not so casual on lookers, but it is <u>not an alternative</u> to using strong encryption for sensitive data.
+This is a Polyalphanumeric Cipher which great for obfuscating plain text from both casual and not so casual on lookers, but it
+<u>should not</u> be used as an alternative to using strong encryption for sensitive data.

 ## Installation